tilkinsc/dwarf-fortress-mod-template/README.md

 # Dwarf Fortress Mod Template

-A template for developing Dwarf Fortress mods with modern development Luau types, and sanity.
+A template for developing Dwarf Fortress mods for modern development with Luau types, and sanity.

 ## Features